HOW CAN WE HELP?

 Antenna Array

 An Antenna Array is a platform where tenants mount antennas, which signal transmission and reception to mobile devices within a specific area.
-The number of antennas (typically between 3-18) is based on several factors, including the number of tenants (wireless carriers), the type (voice or data) and volume of transmission, the technology utilized (eg: CDMA, GSM, LTE, WiMAX), and the frequency of spectrum (in MgH) used.
+The number of antennas (typically between 3-18) is based on several factors, including the number of tenants (wireless carriers); the type (voice or data) and volume of transmission; the technology being used (eg: CDMA, GSM, LTE, WiMAX) and the frequency of spectrum (in MgH) utilized.

 The Microwave Dish